2013 Bangladesh anti-Hindu violence: Rajshahi Division

+On 19 March, idols were desecrated in four Hindu temples of Gabtali Upazila in Bogra District.

 Rangpur Division

 On 28 February, activists of Jamaat-e-Islami and its student wing Islami Chhatra Shibir attacked a Hindu temple and destroyed Hindu-owned business establishments in Gaibandha District.
 In the evening, they vandalised some houses in the Shobhaganj Union.
 The Hindu community leaders complained that the attackers had vandalised the central Kali temple at Mithapukur Upazila in Rangpur District.

 Shortly after the midnight of 2 March, around 30–40 miscreants, shouting abuses and threatening the Hindus, attacked their homes at Uttar Maheshpur village in Raniganj area of Dinajpur Sadar Upazila of Dinajpur District.
 They set fire to the homes and haystacks of 12 Hindu peasant families, as they barely managed to escape alive.
 At around 1 a.m. two fire brigade units from Dinajpur arrived and doused the fire.
 By that time, the homes were completely reduced to ashes.
 Jamat-Shibir activists also blocked the Joypurhat-Bogra highway for three hours.

 On 5 March, the Sree Sree Shoshan Kali Mandir at Rotherpar village in Aditmari upazila of Lalmonirhat District was vandalised.
-On 7 March, fanatics set fire to a Hindu temple after destroying goddess Kali idol at Hatibandha upazila of Lalmonirhat.
+On 7 March, fire was set to a Hindu temple after destroying goddess Kali idol at Hatibandha upazila of Lalmonirhat.
 Sree Sree Kali Mandir at Bejgram village was also burnt down at night.

 On 8 March, a Radha Gobinda temple is burnt down in Rangpur city.